Comedy open mic nights are usually the primary stepping stone most comedians use to start the process of becoming a comedian.

 Let me leave you with this:

 Stage time is a scarce and precious commodity for new comedians.
+It should never be wasted like most new comedians tend to do.

 Common sense would dictate that in order to progress quickly, the smart comedian would want to squeeze out every bit of benefit possible from every comedy open mic performance.